At the preliminary hearing before the court, the probation officer will make one of 3 recommendations:

 Conference and disposition hearing

 The conference provides an opportunity for you and your child, the probation officer, a representative from your child’s school, clinicians, Department of Children and Families (DCF), (if involved with your family), and other identified people to provide the court with information regarding the best way to help your child.
 Everyone named above will receive notice of the date and time of the conference.

 The probation officer will prepare a written report for the conference.
 Anyone else who's invited may also present a written report.

 At the disposition hearing, the judge will determine what orders should be entered to help your child.
 The judge’s orders may include:

 The first disposition order will last for 120 days.
-At the end of the disposition review hearing, the judge will review your child’s progress and either dismiss the case or extend the order for 90 days if the judge finds that the purposes of the order have not been accomplished and extending the order would likely further those purposes.
+At the end of the disposition review hearing, the judge will review your child’s progress and either dismiss the case or extend the order for 90 days if the judge finds that the purposes of the order haven’t been accomplished and extending the order would likely accomplish those purposes.
 The judge may extend the order up to 3 times.
 After that point, the case must be dismissed.
 The total period of the disposition order, including all extensions, is 390 days.

-A law enforcement/police officer may take a child into custodial protection if the officer has reason to believe that the child is a runaway and is unlikely to respond to a summons to appear in court.
+A law enforcement officer/police officer may take a child into custodial protection if the officer has reason to believe that the child is a runaway and is unlikely to respond to a summons to appear in court.
 The officer will first try to bring the child home, to a shelter, or to DCF before the child is brought to court.

-If your child has a case or if you decide to file a case after the child is brought to court, you may be required to go before a judge for a Temporary custody hearing.
+If your child has a case or if you decide to file a case after the child is brought to court, you may be required to go before a judge for a temporary custody hearing.
 If you're indigent, the court will appoint an attorney to represent you at the hearing.
 The judge will decide whether to release the child to you or have the child held at DCF for 15 days.
 The order may be renewed twice for 15 days each.
 The child may not be held at DCF during this part of the case for more than 45 days.